Oxford University Press: Commercial growth and scholarly publishing (1830–1870)

-In 1923 OUP established a Music Department.
+In 1923, OUP established a Music Department.
 At the time, such musical publishing enterprises, however, were rare. and few of the Delegates or former Publishers were themselves musical or had extensive music backgrounds.
 OUP bought an Anglo-French Music Company and all its facilities, connections, and resources.
-This concentration provided OUP two mutually reinforcing benefits: a niche in music publishing unoccupied by potential competitors, and a branch of music performance and composition that the English themselves had largely neglected.
+This concentration provided OUP two mutually reinforcing benefits: a niche in music publishing unoccupied by potential competitors and a branch of music performance and composition that the English themselves had largely neglected.
 Hinnells proposes that the early Music Department's "mixture of scholarship and cultural nationalism" in an area of music with largely unknown commercial prospects was driven by its sense of cultural philanthropy (given the press's academic background) and a desire to promote "national music outside the German mainstream."

 It was not until 1939 that the Music Department showed its first profitable year.

+The Depression of 1929 dried profits from the Americas to a trickle, and India became 'the one bright spot' in an otherwise dismal picture.
+Bombay was the nodal point for distribution to the Africas and onward sale to Australasia, and people who trained at the three major depots later moved to pioneer branches in Africa and Southeast Asia.

+In 1927–1934 Oxford University Press, Inc., New York, was reorganized by Geoffrey Cumberlege to return it to profitability from the lows of the Depression years.
+(In 1945–1956, Cumberlege would succeed Milford as publisher to the University of Oxford).

-The period following World War II saw consolidation in the face of the breakup of the Empire and the post-war reorganization of the Commonwealth.
+The period following World War II saw consolidation in the face of the break-up of the Empire and the post-war reorganization of the Commonwealth.

-In the 1960s OUP Southern Africa started publishing local authors, for the general reader, but also for schools and universities, under its Three Crowns Books imprint.
-Its territory includes Botswana, Lesotho, Swaziland and Namibia, as well as South Africa, the biggest market of the five.
-OUP Southern Africa is now one of the three biggest educational publishers in South Africa, and focuses its attention on publishing textbooks, dictionaries, atlases and supplementary material for schools, and textbooks for universities.
-Its author base is overwhelmingly local, and in 2008 it entered into a partnership with the university to support scholarships for South Africans studying postgraduate degrees.
+In the 1960s, OUP Southern Africa started publishing local authors for the general reader, but also for schools and universities, under its Three Crowns Books imprint.
+Its territory includes Botswana, Lesotho, Swaziland, and Namibia, as well as South Africa, the biggest market of the five.
+OUP Southern Africa is now one of the three biggest educational publishers in South Africa.
+It focuses on publishing textbooks, dictionaries, atlases, supplementary material for schools, and university textbooks.
+Its author base is overwhelmingly local, and in 2008, it partnered with the university to support scholarships for South Africans studying postgraduate degrees.

+Operations in South Asia and East and South East Asia were and, in the case of the former, remain significant parts of the company.

-In the years 1927-1934 Oxford University Press, Inc., New York was reorganised by Geoffrey Cumberlege to bring it back to profitability after the Depression years (in 1945-1956 he would succeed Milford as publisher to the University of Oxford).
-Today the North American branch in New York City is primarily a distribution branch to facilitate the sale of Oxford Bibles in the United States.
+Today, the North American branch in New York City is primarily a distribution branch to facilitate the sale of Oxford Bibles in the United States.
 It also handles marketing of all books of its parent, Macmillan.

-By the end of 2021, OUP USA has published eighteen Pulitzer Prize–winning books.
+By the end of 2021, OUP USA had published eighteen Pulitzer Prize–winning books.

-Operations in South Asia and East and South East Asia were and, in the case of the former, remain major parts of the company.

-In July 2020, during the COVID-19 pandemic its Bookshop on the High Street closed.
+In March 2020, during the COVID-19 pandemic its Bookshop on the High Street closed.

 On 27 August 2021, OUP closed Oxuniprint, its printing division.
 The closure will mark the "final chapter" of OUP's centuries-long history of printing.